opensearch-project/opensearch-java/DEVELOPER_GUIDE.md

 ### Install Prerequisites

-To run the full suite of tests, download and install [JDK 14](https://jdk.java.net/archive/).
+To run the full suite of tests, download and install [JDK 11](https://jdk.java.net/archive/).
 Any JDK >= 11 works.

+The build will additionally use a JDK 8 to compile the library.
+You may install your own SDK, or Gradle will install one.

 #### Docker